Business man outside his office looking at health insurance options on his tablet

 If you have more than 25 employees on your policy, then in addition to the usual Moratorium and Full Medical Underwriting options, you'll also get the option to go for Medical History Disregarded underwriting, which costs more but means that pre-existing conditions will be covered.

-3) Group Schemes
+3) Group schemes

 A group scheme is typically the best option for businesses with more than 250 employees.
 In most cases, the human resources team arranges these for businesses of this size to cover all employees and, of course, the directors.